 Elementor is a popular page builder plugin for WordPress which makes it easier to build beautiful pages.

 The Elementor PRO version of the plugin (which is a paid upgrade from Elementor free edition) comes equipped with a form builder that you may use in place of the regular form builder.

 If you'd rather use the Elementor Form Builder then here is how you can connect it to Groundhogg.

 We will assume you've already created your form.
 If you want to learn how to create a form, please visit this article.

-Make sure all your form fields have IDs.
+Make sure all your form fields have IDs and labels.

-Groundhogg will not be able to map the fields from Elementor unless all the fields have IDs.
+Groundhogg will not be able to map the fields from Elementor unless all the fields have IDs and labels.
 To add a field ID go to the advanced settings of any field and check to see if an ID is present.
 If it's empty add one.
 If you do not want the labels to be displayed use the show/hide label switch.

 Select the Groundhogg Submit Action